AzeTheGreat/ONI-Mods/src/README.md

   - Creates publicized assemblies.
 - If Visual Studio can't find the `_public.dll` assemblies:
   - Restart VS and reopen the solution.

-## Branches

-Because Vanilla and Spaced Out! use different assemblies, some mods have custom versions through branches:
-- `master`: built against SO
-- `vanilla`: built against Vanilla

-The publicized assemblies are created based on the current Steam install.
-When switching branches, remember to switch your game version:
-- Maintain a folder for each game configuration.
-- Rename folders to switch active configuration.

 ## Building